-Defined a custom property incorrectly?
-Execute one of the following in SQL Server Management Studio against your FNMSCompliance database, referencing the faulty custom property.
+If you have incorrectly defined a custom property, you can execute one of the following in SQL Server Management Studio against your FNMSCompliance database, referencing the faulty custom property.

 Warning: Removing a custom property (tab, section, or other control) in one of the following ways deletes the control from the web interface of FlexNet Manager Suite, removes the custom property from the custom report builder, and optionally can also delete the property from the underlying database.
 If you specify removal of the data from the database (@DeLeteFromDB = 1), any custom reports previously built that included the custom property will fail to load until you modify the report definition to remove this custom property.